-Microsoft continues to change the Windows 10 Settings with each release, eventually aiming to phase out Control Panel.
-With the Creators Update, we’re going to take a look to see what new Settings features are available.
+Microsoft continues to change the Windows 10 Settings with each release, eventually aiming to phase out the Control Panel.
+With the Fall Creators Update, we’re going to take a look to see what new Settings features are available.

 If we’ve missed anything that you think is worth pointing out, head to the comments section and let us know.

 Quick Tip: You can easily access Settings at any time by pressing Windows key + I. Below we’ve listed some new features of the two most recent Creators Updates, along with where to find them on the Settings overview page.

 1. Storage Sense